cda913/EDA_Metis/MVP.md

 ### A couple of things to note:
 - Journal Square is a transportation hub and therefore the large difference may be accurate.
 - The top 20 stations are not the same.
 This is likely due to the time range difference between the two graphs.
-- The y-range on the graphs is not the same.
-This may be due to the time range differences, but I will be investigating this

 ## Still to do
-As stated in things to note, I need to look at why there are so many more exits than entrances.
 In addition, I will be looking at the exits in the morning and the entries in the evening, which may get different results.
 Finally, I plan to extend the morning rush hour to include the 12 pm numbers from the MTA data.